NEPHROLOGY / CLINICAL RESEARCH

 Introduction:

-To explore the causal association between genetically predicted sleep traits (chronotype, sleep duration, short sleep duration, long sleep duration, insomnia, daytime sleepiness, and sleep apnea syndrome) and diabetic nephropathy (DN).
+The study aimed to explore the causal association between genetically predicted sleep traits (chronotype, sleep duration, short sleep duration, long sleep duration, insomnia, daytime sleepiness, and sleep apnea syndrome) and diabetic nephropathy (DN).

 Material and methods: